 How many churches are in Munich?

-There are more than 25 churches in Munich many of which are located in and around Munich’s historic city center.
+There are more than 25 churches in Munich, many of which are located in and around the city’s historic center.

-Loved our Munich churches guide?
+Loved our Best Munich Churches Guide?
 Pin it for later!

 Visiting Munich Germany?
 Be sure to check out these 11 beautiful churches in Munich featuring various architectural styles.
-Each of these Munich churches is stunning and unique.
-Click to find what's so special about these churches and cathedrals of Munich. #Munich #Germany
+Each of these Munich churches is stunning and unique featuring unique architectural styles, interesting history, and gorgeous views of the city.
+When in Munich, you cannot miss visiting one or more of Munich's beautiful churches.

 Soumya is an acclaimed travel writer who has traveled to 30+ countries and lived in 8 while pursuing her passion for history and culture.
 Her writings have been published in BBC Travel, Architectural Digest, National Herald, and many more.
 She loves exploring world heritage sites and has a deep affinity for everything ancient, especially the lost civilizations of Mesoamerica!